siko001/wp-notes/hooks/README.md

 function modify_text($text) {
     return $text . ' - Modified by the filter!';
 }

+// Output: Initial Text - Modified by the filter!
 ```

 if another filter is added to my_custom_filter the new variable text passed will be 'Initial Text - Modified by the filter!'